-- 15. If any of the following documents are incorporated by reference, briefly describe them and identify the part of SEC Form 17-A into which the document is incorporated: - (a) 2021 Consolidated Financial Statements of Fruitas Holdings, Inc. and its Subsidiaries; - (b) List of Stockholders; - (c) Sustainability Report.
+- 15. If any of the following documents are incorporated by reference, briefly describe them and identify the part of SEC Form 17-A into which the document is incorporated: - (a) 2022 Consolidated Financial Statements of Fruitas Holdings, Inc. and its Subsidiaries and Fruitas Holdings, Inc. stand-alone 2022 Financial Statements attached as Annex A; - (b) List of Stockholders as Annex B; - (c) Sustainability Report as Annex C a.
+Overview